River Great Ouse: Course

 Improvements to assist navigation began in 1618, with the construction of sluices and locks.
 Bedford could be reached by river from 1689.
 A major feature was the sluice at Denver, which failed in 1713, but was rebuilt by 1750 after the problem of flooding returned.
 Kings Lynn, at the mouth of the river, developed as a port, with civil engineering input from many of the great engineers of the time.
 With the coming of the railways the state of the river declined so that it was unsuitable either for navigation or for drainage.
 The navigation was declared to be derelict in the 1870s.

 A repeated problem was the number of authorities responsible for different aspects of the river.
-The Drainage Board created in 1918 had no powers to address navigation issues, and there were six bodies responsible for the river below Denver in 1913.
-When the Great Ouse Catchment Board was created under the powers of the Land Drainage Act in 1930, effective action could at last be taken.
+The drainage board created in 1918 had no powers to address navigation issues, and there were six bodies responsible for the river below Denver in 1913.
+When the Great Ouse Catchment Board was created under the powers of the Land Drainage Act 1930, effective action could at last be taken.
 There was significant sugar beet cargo traffic on the river between 1925 and 1959, with the last known commercial traffic sailing in 1974.
 Leisure boating had been popular since 1904, and the post-war period saw the creation of the Great Ouse Restoration Society in 1951, who campaigned for complete renovation of the river navigation.
 Until 1989, the river was in the care of the Anglian Water Authority until water privatisation, when the Environment Agency became the drainage and ecology authority as well as being the navigation authority.

 The Ouse Washes are an internationally important area for wildlife.
 Sandwiched between the Old Bedford and New Bedford rivers, they consist of washland which is used as pasture during the summer but which floods in the winter, and are the largest area of such land in the United Kingdom.
 They act as breeding grounds for lapwings, redshanks and snipe in spring, and are home to varieties of ducks and swans during the winter months.